pingcap/docs/system-variables.md

 >
 > This variable is read-only for [TiDB Cloud Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-cloud-serverless).

-- Scope: GLOBAL
+- Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
-- Type: Boolean
+- Type: Enumeration
-- Default value: `OFF`
+- Default value: `""`
+- Possible values: `""`, `TABLE`, `GLOBAL`
 - By default, Regions are split for a new table when it is being created in TiDB.
-After this variable is enabled, the newly split Regions are scattered immediately during the execution of the `CREATE TABLE` statement.
-This applies to the scenario where data need to be written in batches right after the tables are created in batches, because the newly split Regions can be scattered in TiKV beforehand and do not have to wait to be scheduled by PD.
+This variable controls the table Region scattering strategy, determining how TiDB scatters Regions after splitting.
+This applies to the scenario where data need to be written in batches right after the tables are created in batches, because the newly split Regions can be scattered in TiKV directly and do not have to wait to be scheduled by PD.
 To ensure the continuous stability of writing data in batches, the `CREATE TABLE` statement returns success only after the Regions are successfully scattered.
 This makes the statement's execution time multiple times longer than that when you disable this variable.
+Possible value descriptions are as follows:
+    - `""`: the default value; indicates that TiDB does not scatter table Regions.
+    - `TABLE`: indicates that if you set the `PRE_SPLIT_REGIONS` or `SHARD_ROW_ID_BITS` attribute when you create a table, in the scenario of pre-splitting multiple Regions, the Regions of these tables will be scattered according to the granularity of the tables.
+However, if you do not set the preceding attribute when you create a table, in the scenario of creating a large number of tables rapidly, it will cause the Regions of these tables to be concentrated on a few TiKV nodes, resulting in an uneven distribution of Regions.
+    - `GLOBAL`: indicates that TiDB scatters the Regions of newly created tables according to the data distribution of the entire cluster.
+Especially when creating a large number of tables rapidly, using the `GLOBAL` option helps prevent Regions from becoming overly concentrated on a few TiKV nodes, ensuring a more balanced distribution of Regions across the cluster.
 - Note that if `SHARD_ROW_ID_BITS` and `PRE_SPLIT_REGIONS` have been set when a table is created, the specified number of Regions are evenly split after the table creation.

 ### tidb_schema_cache_size <span class="version-mark">New in v8.0.0</span>